| If you're facing an unplanned

 you navigate through these difficult times so that you can

+make the best decision possible.
 The following are a few of the advantages

 and disadvantages of adoption for potential birth parents